Walburga Oesterreich: Murder

 Roy Klumb, another of Walburga's lovers, soon discovered that she was having an affair with Shapiro.
 He went to police and informed them that Walburga had given him a pistol shortly after the murder, asking him to dispose of it in the La Brea Tar Pits.
 A neighbor also told police that Walburga had given him yet another pistol shortly after the murder, asking him to dispose of it because it too closely resembled the gun that killed her husband and she "did not want to get into trouble."
 The neighbor buried the pistol under a rosebush in his garden.
 Police were able to recover the pistols from both locations.
 Although badly decayed, both weapons were determined to be of the same caliber that killed Walburga's husband.
 She was arrested under suspicion of murder.

 While in jail, Walburga confided to Shapiro that her "vagabond half-brother" was living in the attic of her home and requested he check on his well-being.
 Upon knocking on the trapdoor leading to the attic, he was greeted by a thin, pale, but cordial Sanhuber, who explained his true relationship with Walburga and eventually confessed to his role in the murder.
 Sanhuber was arrested and tried for manslaughter.
 The unusual circumstances of the case soon reached the press, where Sanhuber was dubbed "The Bat Man."

 Sanhuber was convicted of manslaughter, but later released because the statute of limitations had expired.
 He changed his name to Walter Klein and moved to Canada, where he married another woman, then eventually relocated back to Los Angeles and lived the remainder of his life in obscurity.
 Walburga's trial ended in a hung jury (with most of the jurors leaning towards acquittal), and in 1936 the indictment against her was finally dropped.
 She remained in Los Angeles until her death in 1961, at age 80.

 Media

-Walburga's story inspired the feature film The Bliss of Mrs. Blossom as well as two made-for-TV movies: 1995's The Man in the Attic, with Neil Patrick Harris, and in 2018 Lover in the Attic with Molly Burnett.
+Walburga's story inspired the 1968 feature film The Bliss of Mrs. Blossom, as well as two made-for-TV movies: 1995's The Man in the Attic, which starred Anne Archer and Neil Patrick Harris, and 2018's Lover in the Attic, starring Molly Burnett and directed by Melora Walters.

+The story was featured in the August 18, 2016 episode of The Dollop podcast.

-Walburga was also the subject of a 2017 episode of the series A Crime to Remember.
+Walburga was also the subject of a 2017 episode of the Investigation Discovery documentary series A Crime to Remember.